 It is stupid, though, no matter how much I enjoy it.
 Consider a few examples:

 - You’re trying to build muscle, not become a powerlifter.
 Unless you’re a powerlifter, you don’t need to centre your training around improving your low-bar barbell back squat, your wide-grip bench press, and your deadlift.
-Those lifts aren’t ideal for building muscle, so why would you base your experience level on them?
+Strength training isn’t ideal for building muscle, so why would you base your experience level on it?
 And why would you bother lifting singles?

 - You’re naturally weak or strong.
 Genetics and lifestyle play an enormous role in determining someone’s strength when they first begin lifting.
 Some guys start off benching 315 pounds; other guys, such as myself, start off benching the barbell.
 Does that mean that some guys start as advanced lifters, whereas others will be beginners for years?